Finding an internship can be time consuming and requires planning. When starting the internship process, be sure to:

 These summer research-based experiences provide compensation, housing and valuable resume building experiences throughout the country.

 See also Massachusetts Life Sciences Center and Massachusetts Clean Energy Center above.
 Additional summer research opportunities are available with the National Insititute on Health, Health Career Connection, University of California - San Francisco Summer Research Program, and Berkley's Research Programs and Scholarships.

 USAJOBS connects job and internship seekers with federal employment opportunities across the United States and around the world.
 As the Federal Government’s official employment site, USAJOBS provides resources to help the right people find the right opportunities.

 Through the Virtual Student Federal Service (VSFS) program, students can work on projects remotely that advance the work of government on multiple fronts.
 Projects include helping counter violent extremism, strengthening human rights monitoring, developing virtual programs, engaging in digital communications, mapping, economic and political reporting, data analysis, graphic design, and app building.
 The VSFS vacancy announcement is open July 1 – 31 on the USAJOBS.gov website.
 During that time, students may find the listing by searching for “VSFS” or “Virtual Student Federal Service” on USAJOBS.
 Students may apply to up to three projects.

 Provides internships at various organizations in Washington D.C.
 Students must meet eligibility requirements.
 Scholarships available for WSU students who are Massachusetts residents with a 3.0 overall G.P.A.
-Contact Maureen McCartney, Campus Coordinator, for complete details.
+Contact Junior Delgado, Campus Coordinator, for complete details.

 Provides information on identifying and applying to federal jobs and internships.